 - The test conditions, test configuration and mode of operation shall be recorded in the test report;

-- Ports which in normal operation are connected shall be connected to an ancillary equipment or to a representative piece of cable correctly terminated to simulate the input/output characteristics of the ancillary equipment; in case of repeater type 1-C, NCR type 1-C and NCR type 1-H, antenna ports shall be correctly terminated;
+- Ports which in normal operation are connected shall be connected to an ancillary equipment or to a representative piece of cable correctly terminated to simulate the input/output characteristics of the ancillary equipment; in case of RF repeater type 1-C, NCR type 1-C and NCR type 1-H, antenna ports shall be correctly terminated;

-- For repeater type 2-O and NCR type 2-O without antenna ports but intentionally radiating through the antenna array, the equipment shall be placed in a test setup suitable for the radiated power;
+- For RF repeater type 2-O and NCR type 2-O without antenna ports but intentionally radiating through the antenna array, the equipment shall be placed in a test setup suitable for the radiated power;

 - Ports which are not connected to cables during normal operation, e.g. service connectors, programming connectors, temporary connectors etc. shall not be connected to any cables for the purpose of EMC testing.
 Where cables have to be connected to these ports, or interconnecting cables have to be extended in length in order to exercise the EUT, precautions shall be taken to ensure that the evaluation of the EUT is not affected by the addition or extension of these cables;

-- The test arrangements for uplink and downlink of the repeater and NCR are described separately for the sake of clarity.
+- The test arrangements for uplink and downlink of the RF repeater and NCR are described separately for the sake of clarity.
 However, where possible the test of the uplink clause and downlink clause of the EUT may be carried out simultaneously to reduce test time.

 8.2 Radiated emission

-8.2.1 Radiated emission, Repeater and NCR
+8.2.1 Radiated emission, RF Repeater and NCR

-This test is applicable to repeater type 1-C, NCR type 1-C and NCR type 1-H. This test shall be performed on a representative configuration of repeater or NCR.
+This test is applicable to RF repeater type 1-C, NCR type 1-C and NCR type 1-H. This test shall be performed on a representative configuration of RF repeater or NCR.

-For repeater type 2-O and NCR type 2-O, the radiated emission is covered by radiated spurious emission requirement in TS 38.106 [2], conforming to the test requirement in TS 38.115-2 [4].
+For RF repeater type 2-O and NCR type 2-O, the radiated emission is covered by radiated spurious emission requirement in TS 38.106 [2], conforming to the test requirement in TS 38.115-2 [4].

 8.2.1.1 Definition

-This test assesses the ability of repeater or NCR to limit unwanted emission from the enclosure port.
+This test assesses the ability of RF repeater or NCR to limit unwanted emission from the enclosure port.

 8.2.1.2 Test method

 a) A test site fulfilling the requirements of ITU-R SM.329 [19] shall be used.
-The repeater or NCR shall be placed on a non-conducting support and shall be operated from a power source via a RF filter to avoid radiation from the power leads.
+The RF repeater or NCR shall be placed on a non-conducting support and shall be operated from a power source via a RF filter to avoid radiation from the power leads.
 One of the following two alternative measurement methods shall be used:

 1) Field strength method measurement